 (Where Bill had once introduced his son to hot-lead Linotype production at The Miami News, in the mid-1970s he also introduced his offspring to one of the earliest computerized newsroom computer software systems, then being adopted by The Times in downtown Los Angeles.

 (On that lunchtime visit to The Times, Bill also introduced Stephen to Robert Hilburn, the already-legendary pop music critic.
-Hilburn happened to need an album reviewed and assigned it to Stephen; once published, Stephen’s Pop Album Brief about country storyteller Tom T. Hall’s “Faster Horses” album led to a few more Times assignments (albums by Jessi Colter, Marshall Tucker Band) and helped launch Stephen’s professional music journalist career.
+Hilburn happened to need an album reviewed and assigned it to Stephen; once published, Stephen’s Pop Album Brief about country storyteller Tom T. Hall’s “Faster Horses” album led to a few more Times assignments (albums by Jessi Colter, Marshall Tucker Band) and helped launch Stephen’s career as a professional music journalist.

 (After another decade, Bill retired to relax on his sailboat and goof with his grandkids before sailing off into a Pacific sunset in November 2004 at age 83.)